Being safe while abroad

 Meet visitors in the lobby and keep your hotel door locked at all times.
 Do not leave money and other valuables in your hotel room.
 If you must do so, use the hotel safe.
 If you are alone, be wary of elevator rides and people following you to your room.
 Read the fire safety instructions in your hotel room and know where the nearest fire exits are located.
 Know how to report a fire in the local language.
 Count the doors between your room and the nearest exit.
 This could be a lifesaver if you have to crawl through a smoke-filled corridor.

 Only take taxis clearly identified with official markings and licenses.
 People might ask you if you want a ride in their car; be sure that they are licensed taxis.
 While unlicensed taxis may seem like a better deal, they are generally less safe because they are not regulated.
 You could also check with on-site staff to see if other forms of public transit are available, such as Uber or Lyft.

-Buses and subways generally are crowded and busy.
+Buses and subways are generally crowded and busy.
 Be extra cautious when using public transportation.
-Keep your belongings close and consider not using your cell phone or listening to music, as it may attract unwanted attention, making you a target for robbery.
+Keep your belongings close.
+If you wear a backpack, you can wear it in front and put your arms over it.
+If you typically keep a wallet in a rear pocket, move it to a front pocket and keep a hand on it.
+Consider not using your cell phone or listening to music, as it may attract unwanted attention, making you a target for robbery.
 If you see your way being blocked by a stranger and another person is very close to you from behind, move away.
 This can happen in the corridor of the train or on the platform or station.